 In some circumstances, students have the option to re-write the final examination for a course.
 Effectively, this actually means re-taking the course, not simply re-taking the exam.
-Law School Rules 6.04 - Notice of Intention to Rewrite, 6.05 - Forfeiture of Rewrite Privilege, and 6.09 explain the conditions under which a student may choose to re-write a final examination/re-take a course.
+Law School Rules 6.04 - Notice of Intention to Rewrite, 6.05 - Forfeiture of Rewrite Privilege, and 6.09 - Rewriting Examinations explain the conditions under which a student may choose to re-write a final examination/re-take a course.
 First year courses may only be re-written during the second year.
-In most cases, the maximum grade attainable on a 're-write' will be a C, which will control for all purposes except honorary awards and election to Order of the Coif.
+In most cases, the maximum grade attainable on a "rewrite" will be a C, which will control for all purposes except honorary awards and election to Order of the Coif.
 (Law School Rule 6.09(1)(b)).
 Both grades will remain on the student's transcript.

 There is a process for students to petition the Faculty Petitions Committee for permission to retake a course and recieve the grade earned on the rewritten exam without a "C" cap (see Law School Rule 6.09(2)).
 In such an instance, the rewrite grade shall control for all purposes, although both the original grade in the course and the grade earned on the rewrite will remain on the transcript.
-The Law School Rules are available at http://law.wisc.edu/current/rules/.
+View the Law School Rules.
 For information about impact of a re-write on GPAs, see Law School Rule 6.09; for other questions see the Assistant Dean for Student Affairs.

 Students interested in rewriting/retaking a course must consult with Emily Kite, the Assistant Dean for Student Affairs.